Dems try to turn up heat on Acosta over sex abuse plea deal

 WASHINGTON (AP) — Congressional Democrats are trying to increase pressure on Labor Secretary Alexander Acosta over his handling of a secret plea deal with a wealthy financier accused of sexually abusing dozens of underage girls.

-A group of House Democrats sent a letter to the attorney general Friday, asking the Justice Department to reopen the deal with Jeffrey Epstein.
-They also want the department to make public the results of a review into federal prosecutors’ management of the case, which happened when Acosta served as U.S. Attorney in Miami.
+A group of House Democrats sent a letter to the attorney general on Friday asking the Justice Department to reopen the deal with Jeffrey Epstein to allow further investigation.
+They also want the department to make public the results of a department review into federal prosecutors’ management of the case, which happened when Acosta served as U.S. Attorney in Miami.

-The effort was co-led by Representatives Debbie Wasserman Schultz and Lois Frankel of Florida and Jackie Speier of California.
+“It is at this critical juncture that the agency has an opportunity to foster greater transparency and accountability with the American public,” says the letter, which was led by Reps.
+Debbie Wasserman Schultz and Lois Frankel of Florida and Jackie Speier of California, and signed by other Democrats.

-The Justice Department’s Office of Professional Responsibility is examining the case.
-The department declined to comment.
+The fresh push from Democrats underscored their efforts to keep the heat on the official whom President Donald Trump has chosen to oversee labor issues.
+But so far the White House has not signaled great urgency in reviewing the case or in changing Acosta’s standing.

 Most Read Nation & World Stories